guyb7/github-api-streamdeck-plugin/README.md

 - `Open First URL` will find the first URL value in the response and open it in your browser
 - `Open All URLs` will open all URL values in the response in your browser

+## Presets

+### Pull requests to review

+Shows the number of pull requests you were requested to review.
+If you have at least 1 PR, the background will be yellow.
+Pressing the button will open the first 5 PRs.

+### My pull requests

+Shows the number of open pull requests you're the author of.
+If you have at least 1 failing PR, the background will be yellow.
+Pressing the button will open the first 5 PRs.

 ## Development

 1. Create a symlink from the `dist/` directory to the plugins directory: